-Using cloth wipes is a great way to make your household and baby more eco-friendly.
-They go hand in hand with using cloth diapers, but there are still a few things you should know about using cloth wipes.
-If you have questions about how to use cloth wipes, you’ve come to the right place!
+Using cloth baby wipes is a great way to make your household and baby more eco-friendly.
+They go hand in hand with using cloth diapers, but you may still have questions about using cloth baby wipes or where to find the best cloth baby wipes.
+Lucky for you, I have all the info that you need!

-Cloth wipes definitely go hand in hand when cloth diapering.
-If you’re open to using cloth diapers, you’re probably open to using reusable wipes.
-But just like using cloth diapers, using these wipes doesn’t have to be a full-time commitment – some people decide to use disposable wipes at nighttime or when traveling.
-In fact, you don’t have to use cloth diapers at all to use cloth wipes.
+And just like using cloth diapers, using these wipes doesn’t have to be a full-time commitment – some people decide to use disposable wipes at nighttime or when traveling.
+In fact, you don’t have to use cloth diapers at all to use cloth baby wipes.

 Cloth wipes can be used full or part-time as well – and still be better for the environment, your baby, and your wallet!